Higher Diploma in Science in Networking and System Administration (Part-Time)

 - Infrastructure Services (5 credits) - Introduces the main infrastructure services in use in a computer network - load balancing & security.

 - Cloud Technologies (5 credits) - This module will cover Cloud Terminology, Technologies and Cloud Providers.

 - Routing and Switching (10 credits) - Understand key networking technologies & be ability to configure/support LAN & WAN.

 - Work Portfolio (15 credits) - Learners demonstrate their work experience through a portfolio /complete an industry-focused project.

 This course is delivered using a blended learning approach with weekly interactive and hands-on practical lab-based sessions supported by independent and online learning.

 Please note that these arrangements may be subject to changes due to the Covid-19 situation.

-Applicants must hold a level 8 qualification in Computing (or cognisant areas) that contained a limited number of Systems focused credits (10 -15 credits).
+- a level 8 qualification in Computing (or cognisant areas)

 Dr Philip McGuinness (Department of Computing Science & Mathematics, DkIT)